 Hi.
 My name is Tzipporah Gerson-Miller.
 I am here to celebrate with anyone whose path has also taken a lot of twists and turns.
 I am embrace knowledge.
 I am a seeker of truth.
 Even when the truth is brutal, I strive to find a way to meet it with compassion and accept it’s reality.
 My early training in dance and then my 10 year career as a theatre artist gave me the tools to approach any challenge with awareness, creativity, and flexibility.
 I have a deep appreciation for the human condition, especially the resiliency part, and I am profoundly moved by the narratives of other human beings.
 I believe that all human beings already have everything they need within to heal and to re-integrate the various parts of the self that feel fractured.
 We do not come to therapy broken, however sometimes fear, anxiety, depression, trauma, and past relational wounding can feel crippling.
 I look forward to collaborating with you on this journey to speak your truth.

-Using a body centered and movement oriented approach, I help teens and adults learn to manage difficult emotions, reduce addictive behaviors, and cultivate healthy relationships so that they can meet everyday challenges with confidence, while experiencing inner peace.
+Using a woman centered and body oriented approach, I help teenage girls and women throughout the lifespan learn to manage difficult emotions, realize the influence that gender and social conditioning has on the human psyche, reduce addictive behaviors, and cultivate healthy relationships so that they can meet everyday challenges with confidence, while experiencing inner peace.

 By combining modern psychotherapy and the healing traditions of yoga, meditation, mindfulness, and somatic awareness, I can facilitate a transformative process that will assist you in getting to the root cause of suffering.